vguillou/vguillou.github.io/webcomponents/splash-element/README.md

 ## How can you do it ?

-Use a &lt;splash-element&gt; component and give it two child :
+Use a &lt;splash-element&gt; component and put your Web-Component in its light DOM.
+Give an id to your splash, and pass it to &lt;splash-element&gt; via its 'splashId' attribute.
-* Your splash (it should be standard HTML5 markup), with the 'splash' class
-* Your Web-Component to prepare, with the 'element' class

 ###Customize the transition